Refinance rates with Laurel Road start at 1.89%.

-Making so many different monthly loan payments is complicated, too, leaving many borrowers searching for an easier solution.
-But there’s more to consolidation than just simplifying repayment.
+Making multiple monthly student loan payments to various servicers can be complicated, leaving borrowers searching for an easier solution.

-However, lots of lenders are eager to roll your loans into their portfolio, and it’s often hard to know which bank to choose.
-The answer, though, depends on what you value most.
-Time?
-Money?
-Convenience?
-Support?
+However, lots of lenders are eager for your business, and it’s often hard to know which financial institution to choose.

 We can’t make that decision for you.
-But we can help you compare student loan consolidation rates and other variables that will affect your loan repayment.
+But we can help you with a student loan consolidation comparison so you can compare student loans and choose the best option.

 There are several reasons to refinance your student loans.
-Borrowers’ goals may vary, so it’s good to know exactly what you’re looking for before researching and selecting a student loan refinancing lender.
+At first, it may seem like the right strategy to focus solely on the best student loan refinancing rates.
+But borrowers’ goals may vary, so it’s good to know what you’re looking for before researching and selecting a student loan refinancing lender.

-How much less?
-Let’s imagine you have $20,000 in student loans, at a 5% interest rate, which you’re repaying over 120 months (10 years).
-Using a student loan refinancing calculator, you’ll see your monthly payment is $212, and over the life of the loan you’d pay $5,455 in interest.
+How much less could you pay?
+Let’s imagine you have $20,000 in student loans at a 6% interest rate, which you’re repaying over 10 years.
+Using our student loan refinancing calculator, you’ll see your monthly payment is $222, and that you’d pay $6,645 in total interest.

-But if you could lower your interest rate to only 4% and keep the 10-year term, your monthly payment would drop to $202 and you’d pay $4,298 in interest over the life of the loan — a savings of $1,157.
+But if you could lower your interest rate to 5% while staying on a 10-year term, your monthly payment would drop to $212 and you’d pay $5,456 in interest — a savings of $1,189.

-Longer repayment terms mean lower monthly payments.
-But you’ll pay more in interest over the long run.
-Lower payments often are a good choice when you’re starting out and cash is tight.
+Longer repayment terms almost always mean lower monthly payments.
+But you’ll also likely pay more in interest over the long run.
+Lower payments can be a good choice when you’re starting out and cash is tight.

-If you’ve got a little extra cash at the end of the month (if only!), you can always increase your payments or make an extra payment, which will reduce the time of your loan and the amount paid toward interest.
+If you’ve got a little extra cash at the end of the month, you can always make an extra payment, which will reduce the time of your loan and the amount paid toward interest.

-If you’re trying to become an independent adult, you don’t need the stress of having co-signers breathing down your neck about paying your student loans.
-Refinancing, especially if you’ve got a good job, can remove Mom and Dad from your student loans and the financial part of your life.
+If you’re trying to become independent, you don’t need the stress of having co-signers while you’re paying your student loans.
+Refinancing, especially if you’ve got a good job, can remove Mom and Dad from your student loans.

-There may be other reasons you wish to refinance and consolidate, too, including switching student loan servicers, the need to make only one payment, and paying off student loans faster.
-No matter what your reasons, keep them in mind as you move on to the next step.
+There may be other reasons you wish to refinance and consolidate, too, including switching student loan servicers, making only one payment and paying off student loans faster.
+No matter your reasons, keep them in mind as you student loan consolidation comparison shop.

 Look for a refinancing offer that accomplishes your goals